Hemp Jewelry Basics

 Here's an estimate of how much you'll need using 20 lb. test (but depending on the project, these estimates may be WAY off):

-Any type of cording can be knotted.
 Some great alternatives to hemp include cotton cording, waxed linen, and nylon cording.
 Cotton cording can be found in sewing stores, waxed linen in craft and jewelry supply shops, and nylon can sometimes be found in hardware stores.

 Try this: After you master the hemp jewelry basic techniques, try experimenting with materials.
 Ribbon, specialty yarns, and mixes of different kinds of cording can all be knotted, and will produce interesting and unexpected results.